 Long before there was Syfy’s Face Off there was the IMATS Battle of the Brushes!
 Established in 1998, the student competition showcases international make-up students and recent alumni from recognized schools as they race to complete winning looks.
 Past winners have gone on to work on such high-profile productions as the Pirates of the Caribbean series, Alice in Wonderland, Maleficent and more.

 During the show, IMATS visitors are welcome to watch as finalists compete.
 Thousands of dollars in cash and prizes are awarded to first-, second- and third-place winners for each competition.

 Visit each city’s Battle of the Brushes page for entry details.

-Vancouver: Postmark by August 14, Results announced week of September 4
+Vancouver: Postmark by TBD.
+Results announced week of TBD.

 "It was the most fun and stimulating thing because I was competing in the thing I do best—imagining things and imprinting them in the human body."